akuzm/akuzm.github.io/android-build/index.md

 This was a rather enjoyable exercise.
 Running a server on your phone is a nice way to give a demo, so we should probably publish a Termux package for ClickHouse.
 For this, we have to debug and fix the `unw_backtrace` segfault (I have my fingers crossed that it will be gone after adding `-fno-omit-frame-pointer`), and also fix some quirks that are just commented out for now.
 Most of the changes required for the Android build are already merged into our master branch.

 Building for Android turned out to be relatively simple -- all these experiments and writing took me about four days, and it was a first time I ever did anything Android-related.
-The NDK was simple to use, and our code was corss-platform enough so I only had to make minor modifications.
+The NDK was simple to use, and our code was cross-platform enough so I only had to make minor modifications.
 If we didn't routinely build for AArch64 and had a hard dependency on SSE 4.2 or something, it would have been a different story.

 But the most important takeout is that now you don't have to obsess over choosing a new phone -- just benchmark it with ClickHouse.